QCD corrections to the Golden decay channel of the Higgs boson: QCD correction to

-In the above, the $HZ\gamma$ and $H\gamma Z$ contributions are written explicitly to take care of the fact that $e^+e^-$ can come from either $Z$ or $\gamma$.
-The leptonic decay of vector bosons is not affected by the QCD corrections to $HV_1V_2$ vertex.
-Therefore, we can decompose the amplitude for $HV_1V_2$ vertex corrections as
+In the above, the $HZ\gamma$ and $H\gamma Z$ contributions are written explicitly to take care of the fact that $e^+e^-$ can come from either $Z$ or $\gamma$. {{As}} the leptonic decay of the vector bosons is not affected by the QCD corrections to the $HV_1V_2$ vertex, we can decompose the amplitude for the $HV_1V_2$ vertex corrections as